 Registration for courses offered through the Continuing Education Division may be done in person, by fax or by mail.
 Registration by telephone is also available for credit-free courses only on a limited basis, 860-512-3332.
-Credit-free courses are open to everyone, regardless of educational background, on a "first-come, first-served" basis.
+Credit-free courses are open to everyone, regardless of educational background, on a "firstcome, first-served" basis.
 Courses may be taken individually or as part of a planned program of study.

-World Travel Expeditions (860-512-2779)
+World Travel Expeditions (860-512-2800)

 The goal of World Travel Expeditions is to foster cultural awareness and help students experience global connections by offering an expanding array of travel opportunities at an exceptional value.
 Most of the tours are fully-escorted by professional guides, as well as college faculty and/or staff.
 Short courses that explore history, art, architecture, language, politics and culture specific to trip destinations are routinely offered.
-Call Dr. William Levy, Travel Advisor, 860-512-2779 or toll-free (866) 512-2777, for more information and complete itineraries.